bomsy/d-lite/README.md

 ## Authors

-This library is developed by Hubert B Manilla
+This library is developed by [Hubert Boma Manilla](http://bomsy-webcode.blogspot.co.uk/)

 ## Licence